What are Webhooks? #

 Sending Requests to Cyclr Webhooks #

-Cyclr’s Webhooks expect HTTP “POST” requests to be sent to them, with data located in the request’s body part.
+Cyclr’s Webhooks expect HTTP POST requests to be sent to them, with data located in the request’s body.

-HTTP “GET” requests are also accepted, but they won’t result in Transactions being created within your Templates or Cycles.
+HTTP GET requests are accepted, but they won’t result in Transactions being created within your Templates or Cycles.
 Read more on what you can do with GET requests and Webhooks using Script.

 Note: See Payload Size Limitations for the maximum size of data you can send to a Cyclr Webhook.